 If you are bothered by all these questions, you should consider moving your tax process on the cloud.
 Cloud hosting practically eliminates any requirement of high-end hardware in your tax firm.
 As the tax software and data are hosted on the remote cloud environment, you can access it with your smartphones, tablets, and laptops.

-Moreover, you do not need to spend on upgrading your hardware as the cloud provider takes care of it.
-You can pay the provider as per the resources you use and not a penny more.
+Moreover, you do not need to spend on upgrading your hardware as you can also purchase refurbished tablets in wholesale and the cloud provider takes care of it.
+You can pay the wholesaler as per the resources you use and not a penny more.

 5. Do you use any additional software with your tax software?